WORKING PAPERS

 Wealth and the Geography of Job Ladders [Job Market Paper]

 Workers’ wealth shapes career dynamics by influencing job search and migration decisions.
 While economic opportunities concentrate in large cities, high living costs often prevent many workers from taking advantage of them.
-I develop a framework in which wealth interacts with spatial search frictions to explain why some individuals remain stuck in low-paying jobs at the bottom of the ladder while others climb to the top.
+I develop a framework where wealth interacts with spatial search frictions to explain why some individuals remain stuck in low-paying jobs at the bottom of the ladder while others climb to the top.
 High living costs in productive cities amplify the trade-off between wages and unemployment risk, strengthening precautionary motives that lead low-wealth workers to accept lower-paying jobs.
 Using French administrative data, I document two facts that highlight the role of wealth.
 First, the spatial job ladder is steeper for low-wealth workers.
 Second, financial constraints limit upward mobility by reducing access to high-wage jobs in productive cities.
-Altogether, the calibrated model accounts for approximately 30% of the residual wage inequality observed in the data, of which roughly two-thirds is due to local job ladder heterogeneity.
-Finally, place-based policies that improve insurance against unemployment risk in high-productivity cities lead to welfare gains by enabling financially constrained workers to access steeper job ladders.
+Altogether, the calibrated model accounts for about one-third of the residual wage inequality observed in the data, of which roughly two-thirds is due to local job ladder heterogeneity.
+Relaxing borrowing constraints increases the share of low-wealth workers in the most productive cities by around 30%.
+Finally, place-based policies that improve insurance against unemployment risk in high-productivity cities raise welfare by enabling financially constrained workers to access steeper job ladders.

 Presented at: EEA Congress 2025; XXVIII Vigo Workshop on Dynamic Macroeconomics (2025); 13th Warwick Economics PhD conference (2025)